 The TV show is eerie, chilling and terrifyingly real.

-But Masha wasn’t always a wellness guru.
-She was never properly trained.
+The thing is, Masha wasn’t always a wellness guru and was never properly trained.

-Masha was once a high-flying CEO who was a workaholic until she had a near-death experience.
+She was once a high-flying, workaholic CEO until she had a near-death experience.

 She explains to her guests that she died and was then reborn.